WillNye/tbr-deal-finder/README.md

 Track price drops and find deals on books in your TBR (To Be Read) and wishlist across digital book retailers.

 ## Features
-- Use your StoryGraph exports, Goodreads exports, and custom csvs (spreadsheet) to track book deals
+- Use your StoryGraph exports, Goodreads exports, Hardcover exports, and custom csvs (spreadsheet) to track book deals
 - Supports multiple library exports
 - Tracks deals on the wishlist of all your configured retailers like audible (excluding kindle)
 - Supports multiple locales